-Why Use Steady State Modeling?
+Why Use Steady State Simulation Modeling?

 Process simulation is the representation of industrial processes by means of the application of mathematics and first principles (i.e., conservation laws, thermodynamics, transport phenomena, and reaction kinetics).
-Steady state models have been widely used in the industry, becoming a common or even more, a required practice.
-Steady state modelling is key for process conceptualization, design, and evaluation and it is indeed a mature technology tool.
-However, the steady state is an idealistic definition used by engineers as a representation of “design” conditions which are not always accomplished due to change in raw materials, product specification, change in capacity due to marketing requirements, and the inherent dynamic behaviour of processes.
+Steady state simulation models have been widely used in the industry, becoming a common or even more, a required practice.
+Steady state simulation modelling is key for process conceptualization, design, and evaluation and it is indeed a mature technology tool.
+However, the steady state is an idealistic definition used by engineers as a representation of “design” conditions that are not always accomplished due to change in raw materials, product specifications, change in capacity due to marketing requirements, and the inherent dynamic behaviour of processes.

 This article will help the reader to easily identify typical engineering problems where dynamic modelling would be an ideal tool to answer their questions.

-What Is a Dynamic Model?
+What Is a Dynamic Simulation Model?

-Similar to a steady state model, dynamic models are based on first principles that cannot be violated.
+Similar to a steady state simulation model, dynamic simulation models are based on first principles that cannot be violated.
 Conservation laws, phase equilibria, heat and mass transfer, and kinetics are also applied in dynamic models.
 The most significant difference between steady state and dynamic simulation is that steady state assumes that variables are constant with respect to time.
 This means that in steady state there is no accumulation in the system so the overall mass and energy input matches its output.
 Conversely, dynamic models take into account the mass and energy rate of accumulation within the system, which allows one to determine how long it would take to reach a stable condition starting from a specified initial state.
 Figure 1, below, represents the simulation scope for steady state and dynamic simulation models.

 Figure 1: Comparison of Steady State and Dynamic Model Scopes